 • asks you to stop contacting them

-The biggest mistake is not following up too much.
-It is letting automation keep going after the homeowner already replied.
+The biggest mistake is usually not “following up too much.”
+It is letting follow-up continue after the homeowner already replied.
 That makes the company look disorganized.

 Why roofing follow-up has to be fast